pawanbangar/bubble-sort/README.md

  - BUBBLE SORT is based on the idea of repeatedly comparing pairs of adjacent elements, then switching positions if they exist in the wrong order.
  - It's worse case algorithmic time complexity is QUADRATIC or O(n^2).
+ - Logic Behind its name is It works like big bubble is goes above the small bubble due to more air similarly Big number goes up meaning to Right and Array get Sorted.

 ## To Do: